ollls/zio-quartz-ee/README.md

  ## ZIO-Quartz Layers:

- ### ResPool ZIO Layer - connection pooling, you will need to provide two functions: create and release.
+ ### Resource Pool ZIO Layer - connection pooling, you will need to provide two functions: create and release.
 Can be used with any resources, JDBC, etc..

+    object ResPool

     def makeM[R](
     timeToLiveMs: Int,